mikkohei13/havistin2/readme.md

 Redeploy from Google Console (https://console.cloud.google.com/run) if you want to set more options there.

+Some pages under havistin.biomi.org are fetched regularly using Google Cloud Scheduler, to update caches.

+### Issues

 If build fails due to "Could not build wheels for pandas...", try updating pandas version on requirements.txt.

-Some pages under havistin.biomi.org are fetched regularly using Google Cloud Scheduler, to update caches.
+If site fails with message "Service Unavailable", check logs and try assigning more memory.
+Also check that .gcloudignore doesn't exclude necessary files.

 ## Google Cloud Run notes: